 Parc des Buttes-Chaumont

 Not many tourists venture to the Parc des Buttes-Chaumont but it’s a charming, romantic, and hilly park in the 19th arrondissement that has nice views of the Sacre Coeur.
 It features an impressive grotto, an iron bridge, and a high cliff with a waterfall.
 It’s worth checking out if you’re in the area and especially on a nice day.
 See On Google Maps.

 Père Lachaise is a massive and leafy cemetery inside Paris that’s now home to many of the city’s most wealthy and famous citizens — including Oscar Wilde, Jim Morrison, Chopin, Édith Piaf, Proust, Gertrude Stein, and more.
 It’s a very beautiful cemetery so it’s a peaceful place to stroll for an hour or two.
 See On Google Maps.

 BOIS DE BOULOGNE & BOIS DE VINCENNES

-The Bois de Boulogne is the second largest park in Paris.
-It was originally a hunting grounds for royalty but these days its home to English gardens, an impressive greenhouse (Le Jardin des Serres d’Auteuil), lakes, lawns, botanical gardens, playgrounds, and tennis courts.
+The Bois de Boulogne is the second-largest park in Paris.
+It was originally a hunting ground for royalty but these days its home to English gardens, an impressive greenhouse (Le Jardin des Serres d’Auteuil), lakes, lawns, botanical gardens, playgrounds, and tennis courts.
 It’s also a popular spot for prostitutes so don’t be surprised if you see a few working.